 - Feeling numb

-PTSD and Substance Abuse Treatment in Portland, OR
+PTSD and Substance Abuse Treatment in Tacoma, WA

 What is PTSD treatment?
 As part of your treatment for PTSD, your therapist and Bayview Recovery Center may recommend dual diagnosis treatment if you also have drug or alcohol use disorder.
 For many individuals who are battling PTSD, they have nothing to fall back on to help control their mental health symptoms.
 As a result, they may turn to drugs or alcohol to escape their uncomfortable feelings.
 Doing so can lead to addiction, more traumatic incidents, and worsening PTSD symptoms.
 If you’re now battling addiction and PTSD, dual diagnosis treatment is your best option.
 This treatment option addresses both conditions simultaneously, giving you the tools you need to combat your addiction and mental health symptoms successfully.